Keyboard shortcuts

 }

-Loading Strategies
+Loading strategies

 StrategyDescription

-Eager (default)Load immediately when element is created
+Eager (default)Load and decode immediately when the element is created

-Placeholder Types
+Placeholder types

 PlaceholderDescription